Best all-in-one printers of 2024

 The printer's 250-sheet paper capacity and 30ppm print speed make it productive.
 Its features, like scanning to email, duplex printing, and wireless connectivity for up to five users, make it simple and convenient.
 The HP LaserJet Pro MFP M227fdw's static display is a touchscreen, making it easier to use than the mono LCD panels on regular printers.

-The best all-in-one printer for heavy workloads
+The best AIO printer for high-volume jobs

-Substantial laser all-in-one printer for heavy workloads
+Substantial all-in-one laser printer for heavy workloads

 Specifications